Tucker Carlson to Go Nuclear on Fox News

 "In any agreement, Fox would most likely insist on prohibiting Mr. Carlson from joining a cable news competitor, said a person familiar with how negotiations with big Fox stars have unfolded in the past."

-Former Fox News hosts Bill O'Reilly, Megyn Kelly, Trish Regan, and Don Bongino are all operating as independent media currently.
+Former Fox News hosts Bill O'Reilly, Megyn Kelly, Trish Regan, and Dan Bongino are all operating as independent media currently.

 A campaign to push Fox News to stop the censorship of Carlson, including blocking him until his contract expires January 2025, is expected to kick up now, according to Axios.